microsoft/font-tools/EgyptianOpenType/eot.md

 | 𓑔 | U+13454 | dq234 | Damaged quarter 234 |
 | 𓑕 | U+13455 | df | Damaged full    1234 |

+#### Variation Selectors
-- **Variation Selectors** — Signs for the variation selectors should be included for fallback purposes (U+FE00–FE02).
+Signs for the variation selectors should be included for fallback purposes (U+FE00–FE02).
 These signs need not be included if the rotational and other variants are not supported by the font.

 ### Recommended Unicode Characters
+#### Latin letters
-- **Latin letters** — OpenType Egyptian Hieroglyphic fonts work best when they include Latin characters to support input.
+OpenType Egyptian Hieroglyphic fonts work best when they include Latin characters to support input.
 In addition to the [ASCII range](http://unicode.org/charts/PDF/U0000.pdf), Latin coverage should include Egyptological transliteration characters, as follows:

 | Sign | Code point | Description |
 | ---- | ---------- | ----------- |